-- the updating of the Gap Analysis document in view of the results of the risk assessment performed, as well as the updating of the document in which the company's sensitive activities are mapped out ("Risk Mapping"), which was carried out in collaboration with BDO Italia S.p.A.; - the revision of the Model's General Section to adapt it to the corporate governance changes adopted by the company in accordance with the Self-Governance Code and the Supervisory Board's new composition;
+- the updating of the Gap Analysis document in view of the results of the risk assessment performed, as well as the updating of the document in which the company's sensitive activities are mapped out ("Risk Mapping"), which was carried out in collaboration with BDO Italia S.p.A.; - the review of the Model's General Section in order to adapt it to the changes introduced by Law No. 179 of November 30, 2017 with the consequent establishment of a policy, defined as the "Whistleblowing Policy" for the handling of reports through which company employees can report possible fraud, an offence, an unlawful act or any irregular conduct committed by other persons belonging to the company.
+The aim of the reporting is to enable the company to address the reported problem as soon as possible, disclosing risky or harmful situations and contributing toward preventing and counteracting any unlawful acts.